devonsparks/lively.notes/README.md

 ### Is it possible to add parts stored in remote PartsBins to my world?

-You can teach your PartsBinBrowser about remote PartsBins dynamically.
-A few options:
+Thankfully, you have a few options.
 All examples assume you're attempting to to a remote PartsBin at http://my-lk-server:9001/PartsBin/ and that your firewall doesn't block traffic on port 9001.

 * Teach your PartsBinBrowser about a new PartsBin: